mattstermh93/Heroku-Hosted-Password-Reset/README.md

-Made this to show the functionality for how to deploy a site with Heroku
+The purpose of this is to render the functionality for sending a password reset token to a user who is registered on your website.
+Hosted with Heroku.